hypre-space/hypredrive/docs/usrman-src/library_examples.rst

 6. Tell hypredrive about your DOF layout (e.g., interleaved blocks).
 7. Attach matrix/RHS/initial guess/prec matrix to hypredrive.
 8. Create, set up, apply, and destroy the solver.
-9. Retrieve solution values or statistics if needed.
+9. Retrieve host-accessible solution values or statistics if needed.
 In library mode, ``general.statistics`` is flushed automatically when the ``HYPREDRV_t`` object is destroyed; call ``HYPREDRV_StatsPrint`` only if you want an earlier snapshot.
 Set ``general.statistics_filename`` to append summaries to a file